Brexit delay will not solve the impasse over deal, PM May says

-SHARM EL-SHEIKH, Egypt (Reuters) - Delaying Britain’s exit from the European Union does not deliver a deal and merely delays the big decision on Brexit, Prime Minister Theresa May said on Monday.
+SHARM EL-SHEIKH, Egypt, Feb 25 (Reuters) - Delaying Britain’s exit from the European Union does not deliver a deal and merely delays the big decision on Brexit, Prime Minister Theresa May said on Monday.

 “An extension to Article 50, a delay in this process, doesn’t deliver a decision in parliament, it doesn’t deliver a deal,” May said.